adityabhandari781/adityabhandari781/README.md

 ## 👋 Hello there

-My name is Aditya Bhandari, a Computer Science student of R.V.
+My name is Aditya Bhandari.
+I'm a Computer Science student of R.V.
 College of Engineering.

 - 🔭 Currently working on Machine Learning projects
 - 🌱 Currently learning DSA in C++ and solving LeetCode